realworldocaml/book/book/json/README.md

 We'll start by using the popular and simple JSON data format and then look at other serialization formats later in the book.
-This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I of the book by using:
+This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I off the book by using:

 - *Polymorphic variants* to write more extensible libraries and protocols